 If you don't agree with what's in the order, go to the court registry and get a copy of the clerk's notes.
 Compare what the clerk wrote with what's in the order.
 If you see any differences between the two, don't sign the order.
 Ask the person who wrote the order to make changes and tell them why you're asking.

-If you didn't get to see and sign the order before it was filed and you don't think it says what the judge meant, you can apply under Rule 12 of the Provincial Court (Family) Rules to settle the terms of the order (change what it says) using a Notice of Motion (Form 16).
-But you can't do this just because you don't like the judge's order.
+If you didn't get to see and sign the order before it was filed and you don't think it says what the judge meant, fill in and file an Application for Case Management Order (Form 10).
+You can't do this just because you don't like the judge's order.
 You have to be sure there's a difference between the clerk's notes and the order.

 You can use wording from the picklist to show what you think the judge actually decided.